Summary

 - How does the decision to have sex align with my values or faith?

-- Am I comfortable about showing my body to my partner and being touched by them?
+- Am I comfortable showing my body to my partner and being touched by this person?

 - Am I comfortable communicating my feelings, expectations, preferences and concerns around sex with this person?